YoujingYu99/WebGazerImproved/README.md

 ### Improvement in Algorithm
 The original WebGazer implements a linear regressor, which lacks in its ability to capture the inherent nonlinear relationship between the eye images and the rotation angles.
 Here we implement a simple Gaussian Processes (GP) regressor with four kernels available for choice, namely the squared exponential kernel, the rational quadratic kernel, and a novel separable smoothing kernel.
 Offline data analysis shows an improvement of 22% in error using the GP regressor over the linear regressor.
 A small-scale offline data collection was performed to train the GP regressor to determine the hyperparameters and cross-user applicability of the hyperparameters was validated.
 For more details please see the [project report](https://youjingyu99.github.io/files/Report_eyetracker.pdf).
 An illustrative video is posted here: https://youtu.be/93EK5VD4oQQ

+## Features

+* Real time gaze prediction on most major browsers
+* No special hardware; WebGazer.js uses your webcam
+* Self-calibration from clicks and cursor movements
+* Easy to integrate with a few lines of JavaScript
+* Swappable components for eye detection
+* Multiple gaze prediction models
+* Useful video feedback to user

 ## Build the repository